MissingDeadlines/iolite/iolite_docs/guides.rst

 👀 Guides and tutorials
 ========================

 This section contains a collection of short guides and tutorials for IOLITE.
-Please note that all guides assume that the default data source is available, and you've got the default world loaded.
+All guides assume the default data source is available and you've loaded the default world.

 Lua Scripting
 -------------

-Writing your first hello world script
+Writing your first Hello World script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This short tutorial serves as a step-by-step guide to writing your first Lua script in IOLITE.